Second voyage of HMS Beagle: Return

-In 1837 HMS Beagle set off on a survey of Australia, shown here in an 1841 watercolour by Owen Stanley RN.
+In 1837 set off on a survey of Australia, shown here in an 1841 watercolour by Owen Stanley RN.

 On the stormy night of 2 October 1836, immediately after arriving in Falmouth, Darwin set off on the Royal Mail coach from Fish Strand Hill (a plaque now marks the site) for the two-day journey to his family home, The Mount House in Shrewsbury, Shropshire.
 As he wrote to FitzRoy, the countryside they passed was "beautiful & cheerful", and though the "stupid people on the coach did not seem to think the fields one bit greener than usual", he now knew "that the wide world does not contain so happy a prospect as the rich cultivated land of England".
 In April 1835 Darwin had written that he was undecided whether to "sleep at the Lion, the first night," when he arrived by the daily Wonder coach, "or disturb you all in the dead of the night".
 He arrived late at night on 4 October 1836, and at breakfast the next morning greeted his family, to their delight and celebrations.
 His sisters assured him he did "not look the least different", but his father's first reaction was to tell them "Why, the shape of his head is quite altered."
 After time spent catching up with family, Darwin went on to Cambridge on 15 October and sought Henslow's advice on organising the description and cataloguing of his collections.

 Darwin's father gave him an allowance that enabled him to put aside other careers.
 As a scientific celebrity with a reputation established by his fossils and the wide distribution of Extracts from Letters to Henslow on South American natural history and geology, Darwin toured London's social institutions.
 By this time, he was part of the "scientific establishment", collaborating with expert naturalists to describe his specimens and working on ideas he had been developing during the voyage.
 Charles Lyell gave him enthusiastic backing.
 In December 1836, Darwin presented a talk to the Cambridge Philosophical Society.
 He wrote a paper proving that Chile, and the South American continent, was slowly rising, which he read to the Geological Society of London on 4 January 1837.

 Darwin was willing to have his diary published mixed in with FitzRoy's account, but his relatives, including Emma and Hensleigh Wedgwood, urged that it be published separately.
 On 30 December, the question was settled by FitzRoy taking the advice of William Broderip that Darwin's journal should form the third volume of the Narrative.
 Darwin set to work reorganising his diary, trimming it, and incorporating scientific material from his notes.
 He completed his Journal and Remarks (now commonly known as The Voyage of the Beagle) in August 1837, but FitzRoy was slower, and the three volumes were published in August 1839.

 Syms Covington stayed with Darwin as his servant.
 Then, on 25 February 1839, (shortly after Darwin's marriage), Covington left on good terms and migrated to Australia.